-The Surety and Fidelity Association of America is a designated statistical agent for all states with the exception of Texas; the District of Columbia; and Puerto Rico.
+With the exception of Texas, the Surety and Fidelity Association of America is a designated statistical agent for all states, the District of Columbia, and Puerto Rico.
 It conducts data calls of surety and fidelity statistics and produces reports for regulatory agencies, SFAA Members and Subscribers, and the public at large.

 Reports based on the Call for Statistics data include premium, loss and loss adjustment expense reports at the class code and subline level as well as summary data.
 Statutory data reports include premium and loss as well as expense data by company.
 Both statistical plan and statutory data reports are available at the state level and countrywide.

 Reports are available to SFAA Members and Subscribers as part of their assessment.
 They are available to the public for a fee per report.